-1) A mouse inspired the film, but it wasn’t Mickey
+1) Mice inspired the film, but it wasn't Mickey or Minnie

 It's been widely reported that Chris Columbus (screenwriter for Gremlins) came up with the idea for the story while living in a New York loft overrun with rodents.
 At night he would hear what sounded like a platoon of mice, and the sound of them disappearing into the darker corners of his home filled him with dread.
 That dread lived on in the film.

 2) Each Gremlin cost between $30,000 and $40,000 to make